Resources

 Oxford English Dictionary, 2nd edition, 1989 – The current edition of the OED fills twenty volumes plus additional volumes and supplements (to keep it up to date).
 It examines the origins of words and the evolution of their meaning and use over time.
 I don’t know any other dictionary in which you can find the difference between “use” and “utilize” or between “need” and “require.”
 Also available on CD.
 For more information, see the Wikipedia article.

-Merriam-Webster’s Collegiate Dictionary, 11th edition, 2003 – Comes with a CD-ROM of the dictionary.
-Merriam-Webster is the standard reference (for spelling, usage, and hyphenation, punctuation of abbreviations, and capitalization) for most major style guides.
+Merriam-Webster’s Collegiate Dictionary, 12th edition, 2025 – Merriam-Webster is the standard reference (for spelling, usage, and hyphenation, punctuation of abbreviations, and capitalization) for most major style guides.
 For more information, see the Wikipedia entry.

-Random House Webster’s College Dictionary, 2005 – Comes with a CD-ROM of the dictionary.
-Also available as an e-book.
+Random House Webster’s College Dictionary, 2000 – Also available as an e-book.

-The American Heritage Dictionary of the English Language, 4th edition, 2006 – An electronic version is also available.
-For more information, see the Wikipedia article.
+The American Heritage Dictionary of the English Language, 4th edition, 2000

 Thesauruses